There is no mystery how to prune roses. Respect only few rules and your plants will thank you with an abundance of blooms

-The next step is to search for the bud eyes where the cut should be made.
-What is a “bud eye?”
+After identifying the dead, damaged and diseased wood, which you have to remove first to get a clearer picture of your flowers, the next step is to search for the bud eyes where the cut should be made.

-A bud eye on a rose is the area on the stem where the growing of a new shoot occurs.
+A bud eye on a rose is the area on the stem where the growing of a new shoot happens.

 You will always find several bud eyes on the canes.
 Dormant bud eyes, above leaves or leaf scars, sometimes are harder to find on older canes.

-Pruning should always be made ¼” above an outward-facing bud eye in a slanting cut.
-The reasons are:
+Pruning should always be made ¼ inch above an outside pointing strong bud eye at an about 45 degree sloping cut.

-The reason I want to talk about the pruning tools here is, because I always observe the use of old, rusty not sharpened pruner saws and shears.
+The reason I want to talk about the pruning tools is, I always notice the using of old, rusty loppers, saws and shears in gardens.

-To avoid unnecessary injuries we need proper cutting tools.
+To avoid unnecessary damages to roses, we need proper cutting tools.
 The blades need to be sharpened and fine-tuned that there is no gap between the blades.
 Apply oil regularly to the moving parts.

-To work on the roses with perfect tools is much easier and squeezing-injuries or cutting-injuries can be prohibited.
+To work with good tools is much easier and avoids squeezing and cutting-damages.

-Please always keep your tools clean, some gardeners even disinfect their tools, before pruning their roses.
+Please always keep your tools clean, some gardeners actually disinfect their tools, before pruning their roses.

-Strong and old canes shouldn't be pruned with shears but with prune saws.
-The position of the saw-teeth must not be too broad, because that would cause injuries on the canes.
+Robust and old canes shouldn't be pruned with shears but with special pruning saws.
+The position of the saw-teeth must not be too broad because that would cause damages on the canes.

-Who wants to do a good pruning-job must keep his tools in best condition and should only work with the best equipment.
+Who wants to do a good pruning job must keep his tools in the best condition and should only work with professional garden tools.

 It is time to have a closer look to the practical pruning of the various rose types.